8 min read

 Granted, bad days happen, and having unwanted thoughts here and there is normal.
 But what should you do when the negative chatter in your mind becomes overwhelming?

 A famous Buddhist quote says: “The mind is everything.
 What you think, you become.”
-So choose to take steps toward the dream version of yourself.
+So choose to take steps toward becoming the dream version of yourself.
 It starts with your mind.

 Negative thinking means having repeated negative thoughts about yourself and your surrounding environment.
 Although everyone has days where everything seems to go wrong, being stuck in a negative mindset is an extreme pattern your mind is clinging to.